 Over time, NOAA used two standard formats for the 24-km IMS data files.
 One format was a packed form in which the data values are stored as one data row per file row, with each ASCII character representing the data value for the corresponding data column.
 The other format was an expanded form in which a data row spans several rows in the file, with data values stored in 4-column fields, separated by a single space.
 For a list of dates of the unpacked files, see the Dates of 24-km IMS Data Files in Unpacked Format text file.

 The GeoTIFF files (.tif) are compatible with GIS applications and contain the same values as the ASCII data files.
 See Table 3 for these values.
+They are available for the 1 km and 4 km resolutions only.
 In Version 1.2 of the GeoTIFFs, each file has an associated metadata file ( .aux) containing geographic and projection information that must reside in the same directory as the GeoTIFF file in order to properly retain the projection information.
 With Version 1.3 of this product, the GeoTIFFs have been updated so that the extra metadata file is no longer needed.

 The quick view browse images are provided in GIF format (.gif).
 The GIF images display ice as yellow, snow as white, land as green, and water as blue.
 See Figure 1 for an example.

-The ASCII data files provided by NESDIS do not come with lat/lon grids, so NSIDC created the 4 km and 24 km files and added them to the data set in 2004 as a courtesy to the data community.
-Note: The 1 km product, recently released in December 2014, does not yet have corresponding lat/lon files.
-The lat/lon grids are provided in flat binary 4-byte, floating point values (decimal degrees) in little-endian byte order.
+The ASCII data files provided by NIC do not come with lat/lon grids, so NSIDC created the 24 km, 4 km, and 1 km files and added them to the data set as a courtesy to the data community.
+The lat/lon grids for the 24 km and 4 km files are provided in flat binary 4-byte, floating point values (decimal degrees) in little-endian byte order.
+The 1 km files are provided as double-precision floating point flat binary format in little-endian byte order.
 The array values are stored in row-major order (incrementing across each column of the first row, and then each column of the second row, and so on).
 Missing data is marked as NaN.
 Latitude/longitude pairs represent the location of the lower left corner of the corresponding grid cell.
 See Table 4 for a full description of the lat/lon grids by resolution.
 Although the data files that these lat/lon grids correspond to are in ASCII text format, the lat/lon grids are provided in binary format.
 Therefore, the lat/lon grids cannot be viewed in a text editor like the data files.
 An NSIDC programmer created an IDL procedure to read the grids.
 See the Tools section of this document for more information.

 Note: With respect to the ASCII text data files, the lat/lon grids are flipped in orientation.
 Specifically, the binary arrays are stored beginning with the upper left corner, whereas the ASCII text data are stored beginning with the lower left corner.
 Please be aware of this when working with these files.